boppreh/libeditor/README.md

   - Actions without undo are considered global
   - 'None' actions are rendered as separators in toolbars and menus

+- Document
+  - Has a title, filepath and filetype
+  - Contains its own undo stack
+  - Keeps track of which executed commands were saved (clean) or not
+  - Asks for confirmation when closing with unsaved changes
+  - Save and save-as work as expected

 Future features
 ---------------

-- Track which documents were changed
-- Invoke a method on Document when trying to close it
-- Confirm closing documents with unsaved changes
-- Bind documents to file paths
 - Implement open/save/saveas, going through a user supplied function
 - Support toolbars with variable number of actions
 - Enable default menus (File, Edit)